Hellenic Rescue Team Lesvos

 The British Royal National Lifeboat Institution (RNLI) responded to this request and provided equipment and training support to the HRT Lesvos Branch.
 As a result of this support, the team is now ready to respond 24/7, within 30 minutes, to emergency call-outs from the Hellenic Coastguard.
 The team is now considered the islanders’ principal provider of maritime search and rescue.

-The Mountain Rescue Department is the oldest part of the Greek Rescue Team and is made up of volunteers who love the mountain and are engaged in mountain sports.
+The Mountain Rescue Department is the oldest part of the Hellenic Rescue Team and is made up of volunteers who love the mountain and are engaged in mountain sports.
 The purpose of the department is to provide assistance and participate in search and rescue operations whenever necessary.

 The department has all the necessary special equipment to intervene in mountaineering and air accidents in mountainous areas, carrying out even the most difficult operations.